Arin17/project-one/README.md

 * ### Form Confirmation
     * Both the submit buttons on the bookings page, labelled 'Let's Get You Booked In' and on the contact-us page, labelled 'Send', open the response.html page.
 Form validation on the forms are solely intended to prevent the user from entering incorrect information.
-    * A direct link back to the contact page is prodvided as well as the normal navigation menu links in the header and footer.
+    * A direct link back to the home page is prodvided as well as the normal navigation menu links in the header and footer.

 ![Form confirmation image](assets/readme-images/response-pg.PNG)
 [Back to top](<#contents>)